paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
 * Write the `CandidateVotes` to the `state.overlay`.
 * If the both `valid` and `invalid` lists now have non-zero length where previously one or both had zero length, the candidate is now freshly disputed.
-* If freshly disputed, load `"active-disputes"`, add the candidate hash and session index, and write `"active-disputes"`.
+* If freshly disputed, load `"active-disputes"` and add the candidate hash and session index.
 Also issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
+* If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, remove from `"active-disputes"`.
+* If the dispute now has supermajority votes in the "invalid" direction, there is no need to do anything explicitly.
+The actual rollback will be handled during the active leaves update by observing digests from the runtime.
+* Write `"active-disputes"`

 ### On `DisputeCoordinatorMessage::ActiveDisputes`